Skip to content

 1

-We use 100-percent tightly woven cotton for the face covering and elastic for the ear loops.
-Some of this material is donated to us, but we purchase most of it from suppliers in Southern California.
+Masks were made of 100 percent tightly woven cotton for the face covering and elastic for the ear loops.
+Some of this material as donated to us, but we purchased most of it from suppliers in Southern California.

 Bucket Brigade Captain Ana Fagan shops for fabric at Roxanne’s in Carpinteria.